OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 Background
 -------------------------------------------------------------------------------

-The PROJ Java Native Interface exposes the `proj_api.h` API which was deprecated with PROJ 6 and is scheduled for removal in PROJ 7.
-Consequently the PROJ JNI bindings should be either removed or updated.
-Java bindings has been included in PROJ since version 4.4.9 (dated October 30, 2004) so it is a reasonable expectation from users that the JNI bindings are available in the future as well.
+The PROJ Java Native Interface exposes the ``proj_api.h`` API which was deprecated with PROJ 6 and is scheduled for removal in PROJ 7.
+Java bindings has been included in PROJ since version 4.4.9 (dated October 30, 2004).
 The JNI bindings has not been given much attention for many years.
 They have been maintained sporadically leaving the code in less than ideal shape.
 Currently the JNI bindings target Java 8 which reached end of life in January 2019 (for the free version).

-With the above in mind, it is clear that an update to the PROJ Java interface is needed.
+With the above in mind, it is clear that action is needed.
+Either the Java interface is removed altogether in PROJ 7 or it is updated to use modern tools and based on the new ISO191111 compatible PROJ API.
+This RFC proposes the latter.
+Updating the Java bindings is considered the best option because

+1. PROJ has included Java bindings for 15 years, hence it is reasonable that users expect them to be there in the future as well
+2. The Java interface will act as a demonstration of how to map another language to the PROJ API
+3. The PROJ Java bindings will act as a reference implementation of GeoAPI 4 which will expose PROJ to a larger audience and in turn increase the chances of contributions from the wider community

+Unfortunately this also increases the maintenance burden on an area of PROJ that historically has not been well-maintained and it adds several (optional) dependencies to the project.
+While this is not to be taken lightly, the authors of this RFC assess that the benefits outweigh the drawbacks.

 Solution
 -------------------------------------------------------------------------------